fmager/real-time/m0_introduction/s0_intro_to_computing.md

 If you are new to programming, or perhaps have been able to get by using scripting languages only, you might not have been introduced to the other options.
 Some of the concepts presented here lay the foundations for the choices dictating the rest of the guide.
-Though the guide has made some clearly defined choices about which tools to use, you should at all times use the right tool for the job.
+Though I have made some clearly defined choices about which tools to use, you should at all times use the right tool for the job.
 Not only in which language or framework you might choose, but in how you put together and design your systems using those tools.
-Part of the guide's strategy is to introduce you to quite a lot of tools and concepts, also known as the learn what to Google strategy, and then going into greater detail about core concepts and concepts especially relevant to your specialization.
+Part of the guide's strategy is to introduce you to quite a lot of tools and concepts, also known as the "learn what to DuckDuckGo"-strategy, and then going into greater detail about core concepts and concepts relevant to your specialization.
-The guide will introduce concepts that aid some programs in producing faster and results than others.
+The guide will introduce concepts that aid some programs in producing faster results than others.
 An important factor is limitations.
-Usually, the word limitations carries a negative connotation, very few people think less freedom sounds enticing, but in computing limitations can be a wonderful thing to have and set.
+Usually, the word limitations carries a negative connotation, very few people think less freedom sounds enticing, but in computing, limitations can be a wonderful thing to have and set.
 Especially, once you are past the first prototype.
 In some cases, even when prototyping.

 ## Scripting Languages